boazbk/crypto/lec_02_computational-security.md

 factor of $128/129$ (or a saving of about $0.8\%$) over the one-time pad, but this doesn't seem worth the risk of using an unproven conjecture.
-However, it turns out that if we assume this rather weak condition, we can actually get a computationally secure encryption scheme with a message of size $p(n)$ for *every* polynomial $p(\cdot)$.
+However, it turns out that if we assume this rather weak condition, we can actually get a computationally secret encryption scheme with a message of size $p(n)$ for *every* polynomial $p(\cdot)$.
 In essence, we can fix a single $n$-bit long key and communicate securely as many bits as we want!